Bobvannoort96/CH3_comparison_of_GLR_and_SS_test/README.md

 ## 3. Conventions worth knowing

-* **Everything on disk is conditional on its hypothesis.** No prior probability is baked into any saved `P_F` value.
-The priors are applied once, in the post-processing scripts.
-This holds for the standard deviations too.
+* **Every computed PPF is conditional on its hypothesis.** No prior probability is present into these computations for any saved `PPF` value.
+The priors are applied once, in the post-processing scripts; this holds for the standard deviations too.
+This allows the recomputation of a similar geometry with other priors.
-* **Normalized statistics.** Both test statistics are divided by their own threshold before being saved or compared, so the rejection rule is uniformly `statistic > 1`.
+* **Normalized statistics.** Both test statistics are divided by their own threshold before being compared, so the rejection rule is uniformly `statistic > 1`.
 * **Uncertainty is the standard error of the mean.** All `std_*.txt` files in the GNSS example are `std(..., ddof=0) / sqrt(N_sims)`.
 The binary example stores the raw replication standard deviation instead and divides at plot time — a deliberate difference, but one to keep in mind when comparing the two.
-* **`AL_Bx` handling.** In detection-only it enters only through closed-form expressions; in DIA through empirical counting.
-Either way, all three alert limits come out of a single Monte Carlo campaign.
+* **`AL_Bx` handling.** In detection-only it enters only through closed-form expressions; in DIA through simulating the probability that the used estimator is outside the safety region.
+Either way, all three alert limits use the same realizations of the Monte Carlo samples.
-* **`Prob_H` is applied exactly once.** When editing the post-processing, check whether a variable has already been scaled by its prior before multiplying again.
-This is the single easiest thing to get wrong.

 ---

 ## 4. Paths to edit before running

-Every script uses absolute Windows or Snellius paths from the original machine.
+Every script uses absolute Windows or HPC paths from the original machine.
 Update these first:

 | Script(s) | Variable |